slashneck/Precut-Pro/README.md

 **Precut Pro** is a Windows desktop application for browsing, previewing, and downloading short anime editing clips (“precuts”) from a shared Google Drive catalog.

-Built with WPF on .NET 8, the app provides a fast local catalog view of a structured Drive library with cover support, search, favorites, and in‑app playback.
+The app provides a fast local catalog view of a structured Drive library with cover support, search, favorites, and in‑app playback.

 ---